 The Snoek (Thyrsites atun)

-The Snoek belongs to the pike mackerel or burbot and is up to 2 meters long, 10 years old and due to its slender shape up to 6 kg heavy.
+The Snoek belongs to the pike mackerel or burbot and is up to 2 meters long.
+They grew up to 10 years old and due to its slender shape up to 6 kg heavy.
 Getting a snoek from the shore is unlikely but not impossible.
 When deep-sea fishing you have much better chances to catch one of these typical South African fish.
 He stays in depths between 10 and 50 meters.

 The Kingklip (Genypterus capensis)